 It's the big, bad "B word" that no investor wants to hear: Bankruptcy.

-If a company in your portfolio has filed for bankruptcy, here's a primer to get you up to speed on what you should expect, and a look at just why it’s so risky to trade in the delisted shares of bankrupt companies.
+If a company in your portfolio has filed for bankruptcy, here’s a look at what you should expect and why it’s so risky to trade in the delisted shares of bankrupt companies.

 Chapter 7 vs. Chapter 11